 In this post we’re going to cover everything you need to know to get started with codecs in a Motion Graphics workflow.
 Along the way we’ll uncover some misconceptions and share a few of our recommendations for codecs to use on your next project.
 So put on your thinkin’ cap it’s nerd day at School of Motion.

-Codecs in Motion Graphics Tutorial
+Working with Video Codecs in Motion Graphics

 If you’re more of a watcher we put together a video tutorial with the information outlined in this article.
 You can also download the free project files by clicking the button below the vid.